 But instead of feeling energized by the book's advice and information, I just feel overwhelmed.
-Getting my work professionally photographed for slides and/or transferring everything onto a disc, commissioning a catalog essay, printing the catalog, maybe having a consultant review my portfolio, my resume, and my statement, studying/visiting galleries (including some out-of-town possibly)--it all makes me feel so inadequate.
+Getting my work professionally photographed and translated onto a disc, commissioning a catalog essay, printing the catalog, maybe having a consultant review my portfolio, my resume, and my statement, studying/visiting galleries (including some out-of-town possibly)--it all makes me feel so inadequate.
 (And the writer also warns that it may be expensive).
 I know that I will have to make some preparation for this next step, but I don't know how far to go with all these directions.

 Is this what all the artists whose work I see in galleries have had to do?